What is a learning disability?

 - Recommendations for appropriate interventions at home and from other professionals/resources

-Fees for a learning disability evaluation begin at $900 and depend on the type of disability suspected and age of child/adult.
-If an attentional disorder is also being evaluated, there are additional fees.
+Fees for a learning disability evaluation begin at $1000 and depend on the type of disability suspected and age of child/adult.
+If an Attention Deficit Disorder is also being evaluated, there is an additional $200 fee.
 Fees are based on time for review of records, interviews, testing, test supplies, scoring and interpretation of data, report writing, and a follow-up session to discuss findings.
-Evaluations for learning disabilities are not insurance reimbursable because a diagnosis of a learning disability is considered an educational, not health or mental health disorder according to insurance companies.
+Evaluations for learning disabilities are not insurance reimbursable because, according to insurance companies,a diagnosis of a learning disability is considered an educational, not health or mental health disorder .

 Why won’t my child’s school evaluate him/her ADD or a learning disability?